kas21e6/satoshi-piggy-bank/README.md

 ## Installing the operating system on the Pi 💻

-When you receive your Pi, it'll be a brick without any operating system.
+When you receive your Pi, it'll be a brick without any software.
 The first thing you'll need to do is install the operating system.
 [This YouTube video tutorial](https://www.youtube.com/watch?v=GJDIgS8nres) shows how:

 [![Raspberry Pi soldering](https://img.youtube.com/vi/GJDIgS8nres/0.jpg)](https://www.youtube.com/watch?v=GJDIgS8nres)

 ## Put the Pi in the case 🥧

-Now that you're done with soldering and you have the microSD card inserted in the Pi, you can put the Pi inside the clear case.
+Now that you're done with soldering and you have the microSD card inserted into the Pi, you can put the Pi inside the clear case.

 Use the case parts that will have windows for the pins on both sides.